-Public kindergartens, basic schools, residence halls for pupils, music schools and adult education organisations are founded by municipalities.

-Pre-school education programmes are financed by municipal funding, fees charged to parents and other sources.
-Basic education is financed by municipal and state funding, as well as from other sources.
+Public kindergartens, basic schools, residence halls for basic school students, music schools and adult education organisations are founded by municipalities.
+Preschool education programmes are funded by municipalities, payments by parents, and other sources.
+Basic education is funded by both the municipality and the state, as well as from other sources.
 The same applies to adult education.